Larry Kudlow debuts new Fox Business show after leaving Trump White House

 He also repeatedly apologized for using an obscenity on the network earlier in the day, when a hot mic caught his exasperated response to a clip of Vice President Harris’s assertion that the Biden administration was essentially “starting from scratch” on a vaccine distribution.

 Kudlow made his time in the White House a theme over the next hour.
-He interviewed former treasury secretary Steven Mnuchin, referred to Dr. Anthony S. Fauci as “a friend of mine” and, at one point, recalled that Trump used to “constantly” invite business executives to the White House for advice on the pandemic.
+He interviewed former treasury secretary Steven Mnuchin, referred to Anthony S. Fauci as “a friend of mine” and, at one point, recalled that Trump used to “constantly” invite business executives to the White House for advice on the pandemic.

-Later, in a segment about bitcoin, Kudlow mentioned that in Washington he got to know Elon Musk, who he called “maybe the smartest guy on the planet.”
+Later, in a segment about bitcoin, Kudlow mentioned that in Washington he got to know Elon Musk, whom he called “maybe the smartest guy on the planet.”

 Trump’s White House wasn’t Kudlow’s first government job.
 He worked in the Reagan administration and on Wall Street early in his career, before spending much of the 21st century as a CNBC contributor.
-He hosted his own show on the network, “The Kudlow Report” before Trump tapped him in 2018 to serve as the White House chief economic adviser and director of the National Economic Council.
+He hosted his own show on the network, “The Kudlow Report,” before Trump tapped him in 2018 to serve as the White House chief economic adviser and director of the National Economic Council.
 He was one of several Trump-friendly cable personalities recruited by the TV-obsessed former president.

 Kudlow made it through his time in the White House without succumbing to a major scandal or his boss’s wrath, as happened to some of his colleagues.
-He occasionally diverged from Trump on trade issues, and told the Wall Street Journal he was “very disappointed in the president” over Trump’s efforts to reverse the 2020 election results.
+He occasionally diverged from Trump on trade issues, and he told the Wall Street Journal he was “very disappointed in the president” over Trump’s efforts to reverse the 2020 election results.

-But Kudlow was also criticized for downplaying the severity of the pandemic, infamously telling CNBC in February 2020: “We have contained this … It’s pretty close to airtight.”
-In June, he said there would be no second-wave of the virus, and he repeatedly predicted a rapid “V-shaped” recovery from the economic collapse.
+But Kudlow was also criticized for downplaying the severity of the pandemic, infamously telling CNBC in February 2020: “We have contained this. … It’s pretty close to airtight.”
+In June he said there would be no second wave of the virus, and he repeatedly predicted a rapid “V-shaped” recovery from the economic plunge.

 Kudlow is the first major Trump administration official to land a stable media gig after his time in the White House.
 Former White House press secretary Kayleigh McEnany had been in negotiations with Fox News, but those have been put on pause.